 WELCOME!
 Find what you need

-How to Teach Multi-Digit Multiplication and Long Division
+How to Teach Long Multiplication and Long Division

-Learn the best way to teach multi-digit multiplication and long division.
-This differentiated strategy helps 3rd grade, 4th grade, 5th grade, and special education students.
+Learn the best way to teach multi-digit multiplication and long division with shape-based visuals.
+Ideal for 3rd – 5th grade and special education students.
+Boost confidence and clarity.

 how to teach multiplication and long division standard algorithm

-Years ago, teaching multiplication and long-division standard algorithms was a huge dread factor for me.
-The traditional methods I was using just weren’t working.
+Years ago, teaching the standard algorithm for long multiplication and division was something I absolutely dreaded.
+The traditional methods I used just weren’t clicking.

-My students got so confused.
-They forgot the steps.
-They couldn’t line up their numbers, and – they couldn’t even read their own writing.
+My students were confused.
+They forgot the steps, couldn’t keep their numbers lined up, and half the time they couldn’t even read their own handwriting — let alone fix their mistakes.

-I’ve been teaching this strategy for multi-digit multiplication and long division in my classroom for years and years – and I’ve received fantastic feedback from other teachers about their successes using it!
+I’ve been using this visual strategy to teach multi-digit multiplication and long division in my own classroom for years — and the response from other teachers has been so encouraging!

 Understanding the Visual Organizers

-The shaped multiplication and division organizers use shapes and colors to walk students through each step and help them remember the sequence.
+These shaped multiplication and division organizers use color-coded shapes to walk students through each step — helping them follow the sequence, line up numbers, and keep their work organized.

 multiplication organizer helps students learn the steps of the standard algorithm for multiplication